-- 1. Please stay home until you can safely be around others, as recommend by a medical professional. - 2.
-Email me documentation (abrewer@southplainscollege.edu)
+- 1. Please stay home until you can safely be around others, as recommended by a medical professional. - 2.
+Email me documentation (abrewer@southplainscollege.edu) AND DeEtte Edens (dedens@southplainscollege.edu)

-\\If you contract the virus, you will not be penalized for any absences, provided you've emailed me proper documentation and communicated with me via email, Zoom, or telephone.
-I'll make every effort to work with students on an individual basis should the student need to miss class meetings due to the virus.
+If you contract the virus, you will not be penalized for any absences, provided you've emailed me proper documentation and communicated with me via email, Zoom, or telephone.
+I'll make every effort to work with students on an individual basis.
+However, students must contact me.